Szpytma/be-nc-games/README.md

 5. > `Run _npm run seed_` to insert data into previously created database

 To run application please run node connection.js.
 Please see below possible http request for the application.

-## GET REQUEST

-- "/" - to see README.me file
-- "/api/categories" - to list all game categories
-- "/api/reviews" - to list all available reviews
-- "/api/reviews?queries=" - this endpoint accept 'category', 'sort_by' & 'order' as quarries.
-- "/api/reviews/:review_id" - to list specific review by ID
-- "/api/reviews/:review_id/comments" - to list specific comments by review ID
-- "/api/users", - to list all users

-## POST REQUEST

-- "/api/reviews/:review_id/comments" - To add an comment to the specific review accessing byu ID and passing username and body

-## PATCH REQUEST

-- "/api/reviews/:review_id" - to update votes on review based on ID

-## DELETE REQUEST

-- "api/comments/:comment_id" - to remove comment by the comment ID